maratona-run-time/maratona-runtime/README.md

 - **Verdict**: Receives information regarding problem and submission details.
 - **Compiler**: Tasked with compiling a received source code and responding with the generated binary code (except for interpreted languages, such as Python).
 - **Executor**: Executes a binary code or a interpreted language program against a set of inputs and responds with generated outputs.
+- **Orchestrator**: Receives challenge submissions and is responsible for triggering their evaluation.
+- **ORM**: Responsible for administering a PostgreSQL server and saving submissions and their verdicts.

 Follows a visual representation of the communication between these services: